Todd Rogers: Beijing 2008

 Rogers and Dalhausser qualified as the number one team for the 2008 Olympics.
-After suffering a first round surprise defeat to Latvia, Rogers and Dalhausser won the gold medal in beach volleyball at the 2008 Summer Olympics on August 22, 2008 by defeating the Brazilian team of Fabio/Marcio in three sets.
+After suffering a first-round surprise defeat to Latvia, Rogers and Dalhausser won the gold medal in beach volleyball at the 2008 Summer Olympics on August 22, 2008 by defeating the Brazilian team of Fabio/Marcio in three sets.

 London 2012

-In a straight set defeat, Rogers and Dalhausser failed to defend their gold medal at the London 2012 Summer Olympics, ousted in the round of 16, by the young Italian team of Paolo Nicolai and Daniele Lupo.
+In a straight-set defeat, Rogers and Dalhausser failed to defend their gold medal at the London 2012 Summer Olympics, ousted in the round of 16, by the young Italian team of Paolo Nicolai and Daniele Lupo.

+Coaching career

+Rogers was the assistant men's volleyball coach at UC Santa Barbara from 2000 to 2005.
+He left coaching to devote full-time attention to his professional career.
+Rogers and his partner Dalhausser won the 2008 Beijing Olympics gold medal in men's beach volleyball, topping off a year that saw them win nearly every tournament they entered.
+Early in 2016, Rogers was hired as head coach of the Cal Poly Women's Beach Volleyball team.